ucsb-seclab/xplor-cvex/content/_index.md

 ### Our Mission

-#### We aim to extract more information from each CVE vulnerabilitity by tranforming this...
+#### We aim to extract more information from each CVE vulnerability by tranforming this...

 ![Before](./images/zoom.png#center)